Shreyash1811/Shreyash1811.github.io/_pages/about.md

 <a id = "ex1"></a>
 - Assisted with the software development lifecycle, from gathering client requirements to training users, testing and documenting newly deployed features and systems.
 Shipping sustainable solutions addressing complex organizational needs.
 - Integration and System Testing and maintain them using test case management tools like JIRA and Confluence.
-- Performed Data Analysis and validation testing to check accuracy of the 13 million square feet of space data.
+- Performed SQL Database Analysis and validation testing to check accuracy of the 13 million square feet of space data.
-- Developed metrics for data analysis to improve efficiency and quality of the service.
+- Developed Tableau reports for clients to see the status of their space availability with recent changes.

 <p style="font-family: Times New Roman, Times, serif;
 font-size: 30px;